 Vail Valley teen arrested for school violence threat.
 Student, 16, faces two charges

-EDWARDS — A local teen has been arrested for threatening violence against Battle Mountain High School.
+EDWARDS — A teen has been arrested for threatening violence against Battle Mountain High School.

 The 16-year-old boy was arrested after Battle Mountain students reported the alleged threats to school faculty.